ogrisel/pygbm/README.md

     pip install pygbm

+You'll need Python 3.6 at least.

 ## Documentation

 The API documentation is available at:

 https://pygbm.readthedocs.io/

-You might also what to have a look at the `examples/` folder of this repo.
+You might also want to have a look at the `examples/` folder of this repo.

 ## Status